-Deforestation is the cutting down or cutting down of forests.
-The greatest amount of deforestation is occurring in tropical areas, where rainforests are being cut down.
-The felling of trees in a forest is called deforestation.
-Deforestation occurs when a large number of trees are cut down with the intention of not doing so.
+Deforestation is the process of cutting down or clearing of forests.
+It is most commonly seen in tropical areas, where rainforests are being destroyed.
+The felling of trees in a forest is referred to as deforestation.
+This occurs when a large number of trees are cut down with the intention of not replanting them.

+The natural and human loss from tree deforestation affects wildlife, ecosystems, weather patterns, and even climate.
+They are home to 80% of terrestrial biodiversity, which contains a wide range of trees, plants, animals and microbes, according to the World Bank.
 Fire is also commonly used to clear forests in Southeast Asia, tropical Africa and the Americas for permanent oil palm plantations.
-Large-scale tree felling is called deforestation, which is done primarily for commercial purposes, such as starting large industries by clearing the land.
+Large-scale tree felling, also known as deforestation, is done primarily for commercial purposes such as starting large industries by clearing land.
 When harvesting wood from a felled tree, recommended methods should be followed to maximize wood recovery.
 Less safe are humid tropical forests and some drier tropical forests that have been cut down for grazing.

-The objective of the restoration is to return the forest to its original state, before it is cleared, according to the U. Some 250 million people living in areas of forests and savannahs depend on them for their livelihoods and income, many of them among the world's rural poor.
+The objective of restoration is to return the forest to its original state before it was cleared, according to the U. Some 250 million people living in areas with forests and savannahs depend on them for their livelihoods and income, many of them among the world's rural poor.
 Families send children, mainly girls, to collect firewood, and children have to walk more and more to reach the trees.
-If tropical deforestation were a country, according to the World Resources Institute, it would rank third in equivalent carbon dioxide emissions, behind China and the U.
+If tropical deforestation were a country, according to the World Resources Institute, it would rank third in equivalent carbon dioxide emissions behind China and the U. S.

-Even when the forest is not completely cleared, what is often left is a mosaic of forests and fields or, in the case of greater intensity, what remains is often left deforestation “, islands of forest surrounded by a “sea of deforested areas.
+Even when a forest isn't completely cleared, what's often left behind is a mosaic of forests and fields or in cases with greater intensity what remains is often left as “deforestation islands” surrounded by a “sea” of deforested areas.